rubyforgood/abalone/blazer-reporting.md

 ## Abalone Analytics Blazer Reporting

-This application utilizes a modified implementation of the [Blazer](https://github.com/ankane/blazer) gem to provide direct SQL access with data scoped to an organizational level.
+This application utilizes a modified implementation of the [Blazer](https://github.com/ankane/blazer) gem to provide direct SQL access to specific tables with data scoped to an organizational level.
 This requires setup in both the production and development environments.

 ### Production Environment